ryoari/Code.Similarity.Index/README.md

-# Plagiarism Detection and Code Evaluation Tool
+Plagiarism Detection Tool

-This project is a simple plagiarism detection and code evaluation tool for programming assignments written in C/C++.
-The tool is designed to run on both Windows and Linux environments and uses Python for the backend with Flask as the web framework.

-## Features

-- **Plagiarism Detection**: Detects exact code copying and structural similarities.
-- **Code Evaluation**: Compiles and runs submitted code against predefined test cases.
-- **Simple User Interfaces**: Submission form for students and report view for instructors.
-- **Cross-Platform Compatibility**: Runs on both Windows and Linux.

-## Requirements

-- Python 3.x
-- Flask
-- SQLite3 (comes with Python)
-- C++ Compiler (GCC for Linux, MinGW for Windows)
+This web-based plagiarism detection tool is designed to streamline the process of identifying code plagiarism in academic assignments.
+It integrates with Microsoft Teams for seamless assignment retrieval and offers direct file uploads.
+The tool processes code and runs advanced plagiarism checks, delivering real-time results and interactive reports.

+Key Features:
+Seamless Integration: Connects directly with Microsoft Teams for automatic assignment retrieval and result uploads.
+Advanced Detection: Handles complex plagiarism cases, including cross-language code comparisons.
+Real-Time Feedback: Provides immediate plagiarism results during the submission process.
+Interactive Reports: Generates detailed reports with visual comparisons and similarity heatmaps.

+This tool is built for efficiency and accuracy, offering a user-friendly interface with powerful features to enhance academic integrity.